-Improved Version of Conclusions of Responsibility
+Improved Version of Conclusions of Jamie's Responsibility

-Although Complainant and Respondent Jamie agreed that they had a conversation after Complainant received a bad grade on an exam, and in this conversation, Respondent Jamie made a joke to Complainant, neither Complainant nor Respondent Jamie provided evidence regarding the specific statement that Respondent Jamie allegedly made to Complainant.
-Complainant and Respondent Jamie did not identify any witnesses who heard the alleged statement, and neither party provided additional evidence.
-As a result, the preponderance of the evidence does not demonstrate that Respondent Jamie told Complainant that he was not permitted to receive his testing accommodation because the professor was scared Complainant would hide the answers in his turban.
-Thus, the preponderance of the evidence does not demonstrate that Respondent Jamie engaged in national origin discrimination against Respondent.
+Complainant and Respondent Jamie agreed that they had a conversation after Complainant received a bad grade on an exam, and that, in this conversation, Jamie made a joke to Complainant.
+Though Complainant's initial report included an exact statement, Complainant later stated the reported joke was "something like" what Jamie said.
+Ultimately, neither Complainant nor Jamie provided evidence that they said reflected the specific statement Jamie made.

+Complainant and Jamie did not identify any witnesses who heard the alleged statement, and neither party provided additional evidence.
+Though both stated that Jamie regularly makes jokes, they did not provide information suggesting that consideration of the other jokes would be relevant as to whether it is more likely than not that the joke made to Complainant was inappropriate.
+As a result, the preponderance of the evidence does not demonstrate that Jamie told Complainant that he was not permitted to receive his testing accommodation because the professor was scared Complainant would hide the answers in his turban.
+Thus, the evidence does not show that it is more likely than not that Respondent Jamie engaged in national origin discrimination as alleged by Respondent by making a joke.